chhjel/HealthCheck/README.md

         // Optionally add a custom context for more flexibility .SetCustomContext(
             // Create any object as a context object that will be used in the resultAction below
-            // Using logger auto-creation logic from the HealthCheck.Utility.Reflection nuget package here.
+            // Using logger auto-creation logic from the Toolkit.Utility.Reflection nuget package here.
-            contextFactory: () => new { MemoryLogger = HCLogTypeBuilder.CreateMemoryLoggerFor<ISomeLogger>() },
+            contextFactory: () => new { MemoryLogger = TKLogTypeBuilder.CreateMemoryLoggerFor<ISomeLogger>() },

             // Optionally override service activation to inject e.g. a memory logger and dump the log along with the test result.
             // instanceFactory: (context) => new SomeService(context.MemoryLogger),